What Is Productivity Software? 5 Critical Mistakes Engineering Teams Make

 • Can we switch vendors without rewriting core business logic?

-Signals of Fragility
+Signals of fragility

 • AI features built outside standard CI/CD pipelines